MajidJ/TriviaGame/README.md

-# Crystal Collector
+# Science Trivia Game
-This is a simple addition game using javascript and jQuery.
+This is a simple timed trivia game using javascript and jQuery.

 ## Instructions
 1. Game is launched when the 'Start Game' button is clicked.